sudsrini/sudsrini.github.io/_experience/rane-trw/index.md

 main-image: /experience/rane-trw/rane.jpg
 ---

-## Overview

-### Objective
+## Objective

-Improve the efficiency of the drop-arm painting process by identifying bottlenecks and implementing workflow enhancements.
+Optimize the drop-arm painting process by eliminating inefficiencies and improving workflow to increase production output.

-### Methodology
+## Process

-- Performed time studies to quantify cycle times and identify inefficiencies
+- Performed a detailed time study to measure cycle times and identify bottlenecks
--
-- Analyzed non-value-adding activities in the workflow
+- Analyzed non-value-adding activities that reduced throughput
--
-- Proposed and implemented engineering solutions using SolidWorks
--
-- Designed specialized equipment to streamline operations
+- Designed and implemented a specialized drying trolley in SolidWorks to streamline the painting workflow

-### Results
+## Results

-- Achieved 50% improvement in cycles per hour (from 2 to 3)
+- Increased process efficiency from 2 to 3 cycles per hour
--
-- Increased maximum hourly output from 64 to 152 units
+- Boosted maximum output from 64 to 152 units per hour
--
-- Successfully eliminated workflow inefficiencies
--
-- Enhanced overall operational efficiency
+- Eliminated key inefficiencies, creating a smoother and more reliable production line

 ## Images
 {% include image-gallery.html images="trolley.jpg" height="400" %}